ap-automation

 For businesses skeptical of complete automation, they can simply limit automation to payment approvals and handle the remaining tasks manually.
 There is a certain level of risk involved in automating payments, which is understandable and addressable with a semi-automated AP process.

 Typically referred to as touchless processing in financial circles, AP automation makes it so you do not even have to lift a finger to make payments.
-AP automation is typically built into a business’ ERP system or accounting software.
+AP automation is typically built into a business’s ERP system or accounting software (Medius).
 Most notable accounting software comes with all kinds of automation tools and algorithmic processing functions useful for AP.
 These software are also highly agile and easy to use, allowing for quick configuration and straightforward recourse in case of a problem.

 There are even search features included to help make auditors’ lives easier and retrace the money trail when it’s time for taxes.